125ade/IntelliInfer/README.md

 **Method**: `GET`

-**Purpose**: This route is used by user to find a dataset given its id
+**Purpose**: This route is used by users to find a dataset given its id

 **Params**:
 - datasetId